Solving Energy-Independent Density for CT Metal Artifact Reduction via Neural Representation: Methodology

 \subsection{Problem Formulation}

-As illustrated in Eq.~\eqref{eq:nonlinear}, the nonlinear BHE is the key factor for addressing the CT MAR problem.
-Previous MAR approaches~\cite{rudin1992nonlinear, cnnmar, song2022solving, kalender1987li, meyer2010nmar} mostly assume that the LACs to be resolved are energy-independent and reconstruct them at a virtual monochromatic energy level.
-However, this paradigm fails to consider the energy-induced BHE, which results in the sub-optimal MAR performance.
-In this work, we propose to directly reconstruct the densities of observed objects.
-The densities are physically energy-independent, which can fundamentally address the energy-induced BHE and thus significantly improve the MAR performance.
-As shown in Eq.~\eqref{eq:ct-forward}, the CT measurement data $p$, however, is the nonlinear transform of the energy-dependent LACs $\mu$.
-It is not directly related to the densities.
-To establish an explicit relationship between the measurement data $p$ and densities, we innovatively introduce a standard physical model~\cite{mcnair1981icru, beutel2000handbook} to decompose the LACs $\mu$ as a product of the densities $\sigma$ and energy-dependent mass attenuation coefficients (MACs) $\gamma$, which is expressed as below:
+As illustrated in Eq.~\ref{eq:nonlinear}, the nonlinear BHE is the key factor for addressing the CT MAR problem.
+Previous MAR approaches~\cite{rudin1992nonlinear, cnnmar, song2022solving, wang2022acdnet,wang2021dicdnet, kalender1987li} mostly assume that the LACs to be resolved are energy-independent and reconstruct them at a virtual monochromatic X-ray energy level.
+However, this framework fails to capture the energy-induced BHE, which results in suboptimal MAR performance.
+In this work, we propose directly reconstructing the densities $\sigma$ of observed objects.
+Since the densities $\sigma$ are physically energy-independent, this approaches can fundamentally address the energy-induced BHE and significantly improve MAR performance.
+However, as shown in Eq.~\ref{eq:ct-forward}, the CT measurement data $\rho$ is a nonlinear transform of the energy-dependent LACs $\mu$, and is not directly related to the densities $\sigma$.
+To establish an explicit relationship between the measurement data $\rho$ and densities $\sigma$, we introduce a standard physical model~\cite{mcnair1981icru, beutel2000handbook} to decompose the LACs $\mu$ as a product of the energy-independent densities $\sigma$ and energy-dependent mass attenuation coefficients (MACs) $\gamma$, as below: